 How can I join?

 Equity is the UK trade union that represents performers and other artists working across the live and recorded entertainment industry.
-Our membership is made up of all kinds of performers and creative people such as:
+Our membership is made up of all kinds of performing arts students, professional performers and creative practitioners such as:

 - stage management,